UPDATE — SEPTEMBER 2025:

 ENISA Seeks Industry Feedback on NIS2 Cybersecurity Guidance

-The European Union Agency for Cybersecurity (ENISA) released draft technical guidance for the cybersecurity measures outlined in the NIS2 Directive’s Implementing Regulation (EU) 2024/2690.
-Industry stakeholders are invited to provide feedback on the draft guidance, which aims to support EU Member States and critical digital infrastructure entities in implementing robust cybersecurity risk-management measures.
+The European Union Agency for Cybersecurity (ENISA) has published draft technical guidance to help organizations meet the cybersecurity measures required under the NIS2 Directive’s Implementing Regulation (EU) 2024/2690.
+ENISA released the draft to support EU Member States and critical digital infrastructure providers as they prepare for stricter risk-management obligations.

-The draft guidance marks a collaborative effort between ENISA, the European Commission, and Member States via the NIS Cooperation Group.
-It is part of a larger initiative to ensure the successful implementation of the NIS2 Directive, which aims to enhance the cybersecurity posture of Europe’s critical infrastructure.
+The draft guidance is the product of cooperation between ENISA, the European Commission, and Member States working through the NIS Cooperation Group.
+Their shared goal is to ensure the smooth and consistent implementation of the NIS2 Directive across the EU.

-The NIS2 Directive expands upon its predecessor, establishing comprehensive cybersecurity measures for critical entities, including data centers, online platforms, and content delivery networks.
-The directive’s goal is to create a unified and resilient cybersecurity framework across the EU.
+NIS2 expands the scope of its predecessor by imposing stronger cybersecurity rules on critical entities, including online platforms, data centers, and content delivery networks.
+Its central purpose is to create a unified and resilient cybersecurity framework for the EU.

-For more details or questions regarding the consultation process, stakeholders can contact ENISA via email at [email protected].
+Stakeholders with questions about the draft or the consultation process can contact ENISA at [email protected].

 Need Help?